Subscribe

 Buffer went through a few phases:

-Timeframe | New MRR2 & Cancels3 |
+Timeframe New MRR1 &

-Although cancellations never improved, they accelerated new MRR, with a few clear “found a new channel; channel saturated” events visible where Max MRR briefly plateaued.
-This maintained linear growth, but never accelerating growth, because cancellations were still high. |
+Although cancellations never improved, they accelerated new MRR significantly, with a few clear “found a new channel… channel became saturated” events visible where Max MRR briefly plateaued.
+This maintained linear growth, but never accelerated growth, because cancellations were still high.

-Revenue sharply declines, and struggles for years; cancellation pops up another percentage.
-New MRR is still large, but because cancellation is also large, Max MRR dips below revenue, so revenue falls. |
+Revenue sharply declines and struggles for years; cancellation pops up another percentage, causing the dip.
+New MRR is still large, but because cancellation is also large, Max MRR dips below revenue, so revenue falls.

 Notice how the Max MRR line reacts much quicker, and with much larger magnitude, than any other metric.
 Anticipating both the good news and bad news.